railroadmanuk/replace_vra_services_icon/README.md

 ```
 You will need the 'requests' Python package.
 This can be installed using pip.
 ## Future enhancements
-* Writing a script to delete the custom icon, restoring functionality, this is present here but does not work at this time
+* Writing a script to delete the custom icon, restoring the original lego brick, this is present here but does not work at this time

 ## References
 Used the following documents to create this: